 Chuseok Food Traditions: Celebrating the Harvest Moon Festival

-As our team gets ready to celebrate Thanksgiving, it was necessary to remember that the Korean Thanksgiving, known as Chuseok, had its celebration a few months earlier.
+As our team gets ready to celebrate Thanksgiving in November, it was necessary to remember that the Korean Thanksgiving, known as Chuseok, had its celebration a few months earlier.

 • Songpyeon (송편)